 Understanding "Maximum Medical Improvement"

 When a doctor finds that additional medical treatment will do nothing to improve your condition, she will declare that you have reached “maximum medical improvement” (MMI).
 Reaching MMI does not mean future medical care is unnecessary.
 Instead, it is an indication that such care cannot relieve you of permanent impairment.

 As an attorney, I have dedicated myself to injured workers’ health and recovery.
 Everyday my firm works to ensure our workers’ compensation clients receive the treatment they need from doctors they trust.
 When insurance companies refuse to follow the law, we are prepared to hold them accountable.
-For answers to your questions, and to find out how we can help, call my Columbia, SC office today at 803-790-2800.
+For answers to your questions, and to find out how we can help, call my Columbia, SC office today at 803-790-2800 or contact us by using the live chat box below.
 Consider requesting my free book, Your Guide to South Carolina Personal Injury & Workers' Compensation, for even more helpful information.